codercahol/chlamy-ImPi/README.md

 python run_well_segmentation_preprocessing.py
 ```

 This should store a bunch of `.npy` files in the `output` directory.
+Note- you can skip this step, and download
+the `.npy` files directly from a shared cache here: https://drive.google.com/drive/folders/1LB1znkc95zbgKAPVU2Rz4MMwbdcjtsBK

 ### 2. Database creation